m50d/m50d.github.com/_posts/2013-07-31-you-could-have-invented-validation.markdown

     def readFile(filename: String): SuccessOrError[A]

-And we use it something like
+And we use it something like this:

+    val file1OrError = readFile("filename1")
+    if(file1OrError.isInstanceOf[Error]) return file1OrError
+    val file2OrError =